 Inclusion; is where people’s differences are valued and used to enable everyone to thrive at the Club.
-An inclusive working environment is one in which everyone feels that they belong without having to conform, that their contribution matters and they are able to perform to their full potential, no matter their background, identity or circumstances.
-An inclusive workplace has fair policies and practices in the place and enables a diverse range of people to work together effectively.
+An inclusive environment is one in which everyone feels that they belong without having to conform, that their contribution matters and they are able to perform to their full potential, no matter their background, identity or circumstances.
+An inclusive environment has fair policies and practices in the place and enables a diverse range of people to be together effectively.

 Types of Discrimination